The Problem for Christian Couples Seeing Secular Couples Therapists

-Psychotherapy has never been particularly curious about religious faith of any kind.
+Christian couples get a raw deal in secular couples therapy, and Christian couples counseling is often uninformed by science.
+Psychotherapy has never been particularly curious about Religious Faith of any kind.
 Most modern therapists do not tend to describe themselves as religious, or even particularly spiritual (Bilgrave & Deluty, 2002) and (Smith & Orlinsky, 2004).

 A recent survey conducted by the American Psychological Association noted that compared to the general public, psychologists (admittedly only one of several mental health degrees practicing couples therapy), were more than twice as likely to claim no religious affiliation, three times more likely to describe religious faith as irrelevant in their personal lives, and (drum roll please…) five times more likely to identify as atheists.

 But wait.
 There’s more.

 It logically follows that they also report that they tend not to pray, attend services, or even nominally affiliate with any sort of religious congregation.

 This survey also described a common experience of lost faith and lapsed belief.
 Only 4% of the general population once had faith in God but lost it.

 But a whopping 27% of Psychologists say that they lost their faith (Delaney, Miller & Bisono, 2007).

 Freud (1927) once unkindly described religion as “the universal obsession neurosis of humanity.”
 However, contemporary psychologists are far less hostile.